 I felt trepidation about our upcoming tour to visit with the Karen Hill Tribe in a Chiang Mai Long Neck village.
 We had seen the iconic photos of the Karen Long Neck Tribe women in National Geographic and other publications over the years.
-After some debate we decided that wanted to see them for himself and learn of the realities that lead to this unique state of existence.
+After some debate we decided that wanted to see one of the Karen villages for ourselves and learn of the realities that lead to this unique state of existence.

 A stop at the long neck Karen village Chiang Mai is included in many local tours.
 If you are visiting Chiang Mai Thailand, there is a decent chance that you will need to think about whether a Chiang Mai hill tribe tour is right for you.
 The issue is complex.
 Here is some background and some thing to consider when deciding how you feel about this sensitive topic.

 If you enjoy my writing about our visit to the Karen Tribe Chiang Mai, check out these other great, culturally oriented posts:

 - Elephant Abuse in Thailand

 - Reverse Culture Shock: 8 Things that are Irritating Me Since I Left France

 - Boldly Go: How Seeing the World Has Removed Much of My Fear of Travel